civicrm/civicrm-cxn-rpc/README.md

  * [RegistrationMessage](src/Message/RegistrationMessage.php) (SaveTheWhales.org => AddressCleanup.com)
    * Use case: A CiviCRM site registers with an application.
    * Payload: The registration includes a unique identifer for the connection, a shared secret, and a callback URL.
-   * Crypto: The payload and ttl are encrypted with the application's 2048-bit public-key.
+   * Crypto: A temporary secret is generated and encrypted with the application's public key (RSA-2048).
+The payload is encrypted (AES-CBC), dated (ttl), and signed (HMAC-SHA256) using the secret.
+(See also: [AesHelper](src/AesHelper.php), StdMessage)
    * Note: The registration *request* uses RegistrationMessage, but the *acknowledgement* uses StdMessage.
  * [StdMessage](src/Message/StdMessage.php) (AddressCleanup.com => SaveTheWhales.org)
+   * Use case: Any other secure message exchange between site and application.
    * Use case (typical): An application sends an API call to a site.
 The site returns a response.
    * Payload (typical): An entity+action+params tuple (as in Civi APIv3).
    * Crypto: The shared-secret is used to generate an AES encryption key and HMAC signing key.
 The payload and ttl are encrypted with AES-CBC (256-bit), and the ciphertext is signed with HMAC-SHA256.
+(See also: [AesHelper](src/AesHelper.php))

 Additionally, there are two non-substantive message types.
 They should *not* be used for major activity but may assist in advisory error-reports: